keldonia/bTime/readme.md

 ## Assumptions

-1. Weeks start on Sunday (same as moment)
+1. Weeks start on Sunday
 1. Times are expected to be in UTC
 1. Using 2016 * 2 digits (as a string, once for the schedule, once for bookings) to store the time for the week is ok for 5 min intervals, note this adjusts as time interval size changes.
 The efficiency is greater for denser schedules.